 Structured data resides in fixed fields within a record or file, like in a relational database.
 Some sources of structured data may be your CRM, ERP, customer support, project management system or your own databases or data marts.

 The analytics platform is the motor for gathering, structuring and processing data from one or more sources.
-As data is updated at the source, it is updated automatically in the analytics tool and displayed on dashboards.
+As data is updated at the source, it is updated automatically in the analytics tool.

 Dashboards, reports and visualisations

-Dashboards provide users a way to explore data and find answers using ‘drill-downs’ and ‘roll-ups.’
+A key advantage of analytics software is users can easily navigate multiple hierarchies of data using ‘drill-downs’ and ‘roll-ups.’
 A drill-down refers to the process of viewing data at a level of increased detail, while roll-up refers to the process of viewing data with decreasing detail.

 Why use business analytics?

-One reason companies use business analytics is it offers many advantages compared to common spreadsheets.
+Business analytic offter companies many advantages compared to spreadsheets.

-- there can be different versions of spreadsheets – there is only one version of dashboard reports
+- Consistency – There is only one version of dashboard reports.

-- spreadsheets are difficult to share and information can be hidden – dashboards provide secure access to relevant information
+- Easy to share – Dashboards provide users with access to relevant information from any device.

-Of more than 1,000 sales organisations around the world, a recent survey found that 53 percent of those that are “high performing” rate themselves as effective users of analytics.
+A recent survey of more than 1,000 sales organisations found that 53 percent of those that are “high performing” rate themselves as effective users of analytics.

 5 things you should know before you start

-How can you go from thinking about business analytics to getting all the insight you need?
-How can you extract more value from your data without taking on a big project?
+How can you get started with business analytics?
+How can you extract more value from your data without investing a lot of time or resources?

-- Select one or two of your most important goals and identify activities to drive those goals.
+- Select one or two of your most important goals and identify which activities drive those goals.

-- Identify where the data stored that is related to the goals?
+- Identify where data related to the goal is stored.
 If your goal is revenues or profitability, then your CRM system will likely be the starting point.

-- Check which business analytics tools have standard connection to the data or have customers with the same data sources.
+- Check which business analytics tools connect to your data sources.

-- Be prepared to put some time and resources into improving data quality in order to get value out.
+- Be prepared to put some time and resources into improving data quality in order to get put value.

 - Start small with a few users and a basic workshop.
-You can add more users and types of measurement as you go.
+You can build as you go.